gnikolovski/svg_formatter/README.md

 ## USING THE MODULE

-1. Add file field to your content type or taxonomy vocabulary and add svg to allowed file extensions.
+1. Add a file field to your content type or taxonomy vocabulary and add svg to the allowed file extensions.
-2. Go to the 'Manage display' and change field format to 'SVG formatter'.
+2. Go to the 'Manage display' and change the field format to 'SVG formatter'.
 3. Set image dimensions if you want and enable or disable attributes.

 ### AUTHOR